RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Invaders From Space/Invaders From Space.md

 		delete this clone
 	```

-+ In your spaceship sprite, you'll need to modify your code so that you are hit if you touch a hippo or a bat:
++ In your spaceship sprite, you'll need to modify your code so that you are hit if you touch a hippo or an orange:

 	```blocks
 		wait until < <touching [Hippo1 v]?> or <touching [Orange v]?>>